funkyboy/Flipboard-like-update-checker/README.md

 A Flipboard-like update checker.

+1. Copy in your project classes `SMUpdateNotifier`, `SMURLConnection` and protocol `SMUpdaterDelegate`

-1. Upload a file to a web server and set the value of REMOTE_VERSION_FILE<br/>
+2. Upload a file to a web server and set the value of REMOTE_VERSION_FILE<br/>
    File should contain just the version number, e.g. 1.2
-2. Set the value of APP_NAME
+3. Set the value of APP_NAME
-3. Whenever you like to check for a new version just use this code.
+4. Whenever you like to check for a new version just use this code.

 	`SMUpdateNotifier *n = [[SMUpdateNotifier alloc] initWithDelegate:self];`<br/>
 	`[n checkIfNewVersionExists];`

-4. Your class should also implement the `SMUpdaterDelegate`, which has three delegate methods
+5. Your class should implement the `SMUpdaterDelegate`, which has three delegate methods

 	`-(void) newVersionExists:(NSString *)versionNumber`<br/>
 	`-(void) thereIsNoNewVersion`<br/>